-Cancer drug tested in pet dogs is now bound for human trialsJuly 17th, 2013 in Medications /
+Cancer drug tested in pet dogs is now bound for human trialsJuly 17, 2013 in Medicine & Health / Medications

 Thanks to a new $2 million investment, a drug that spurs cancer cells to self-destruct while sparing healthy cells is on the road to human clinical trials.
 The compound, known as PAC-1, has so far proven safe and has promising anti-cancer effects in cell culture, in mouse models of cancer and in pet dogs with spontaneously occurring lymphomas and osteosarcomas.

 If PAC-1 (pack one) makes it through the U.S. Food and Drug Administration's Investigational New Drug review, the first human (Phase I) clinical trial of the drug will begin in mid-2014.
 The investor, who wishes to remain anonymous, has an option to invest another $2 million to take the drug into human trials.
 The clinical work will be conducted at the University of Illinois Cancer Center in Chicago.